cookietemplate/mlflow-project-cookie/README.md

-# cookiecutter-template
+# MLFlow project template
-A git template for cookiecutter
+A git template for MLFlow project